dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 Every channel is given an index, which is monotonic since the start of the chain.
 This ID stays with the channel for its entire lifecycle.
-Internally, everything references channels by this id, with the advantage being communications are unaffected by renames or resolving the chainId, and when actions are dispatched, a unique identifier can be given to the action sender regardless of the current point in the lifecycle of the chain.
+Internally, everything references channels by this id, with the advantage being communications are unaffected by renames or resolving the chainId, and when actions are dispatched, a unique identifier can be given to the action sender regardless of the current point in the lifecycle of the channel.

 There may be many aliases mapped to the same channelId.

 A HAMT is used to track large amounts of data whilst storing only diffs.

 Channel is not stored as a link, but as a full object, since inside of the channel the Tx key will be stored as a link anyway, so no point double linking.

-Rxs may use a hamt.

-Txs are blanked each block, so no need to use a HAMT.

 Uplinks should never include any channels that are in the other hamts.